 Anyway, let’s just say that this mask is as good as a million mangoes.

-Fiance oohed and ahhed last night every time he looked at my face, but it may also be that he’s in that post-week-of-no-Leslie honeymoon phase.
+Fiance oohed and ahhed last night every time he looked at my face, but it may also be that he’s in that post-week-of-no-Betty honeymoon phase.
 When I got home, he was curled up in a little ball in the corner of the room, sobbing.
 I haven’t been able to pry him from me since.

 Not really.
 But sometimes I like to think I’m just that awesome.